SyedMoasib000/ai-system-design-guide/17-interview-prep/01-question-bank.md

 - Video or audio understanding
 - Multimodal grounding needed

+**Sample Answer:**

+"My model selection depends on the specific requirements.
+Here is how I think about it:

+**For most production workloads**, I default to Claude 3.5 Sonnet or GPT-4o.
+They are both excellent general-purpose models with strong instruction following, good coding ability, and reliable function calling.
+Sonnet has a slight edge on coding tasks in my experience, while GPT-4o has better ecosystem integration if you are already in the OpenAI world.

+**For long-context applications**, Gemini 1.5 Pro is the clear winner with its 1-2 million token context.
+If I am building a system that needs to process entire codebases or very long documents in a single call, Gemini is my choice.
+It is also the most cost-effective of the frontier models.

+**For cost-sensitive high-volume applications**, I use GPT-4o-mini or Claude 3.5 Haiku.
+These are 10-20x cheaper than their larger siblings and handle straightforward tasks well.
+I often build cascading systems where simple queries go to these smaller models.

+**For the most demanding reasoning tasks**, I consider o1 or Claude 3.5 Opus.
+These are expensive but provide measurable quality improvements on complex multi-step reasoning.

+**My practical approach:**

+1. Start prototyping with Claude Sonnet or GPT-4o since they are reliable and high-quality.
+2. Evaluate on my specific task since benchmark rankings do not always predict task performance.
+3. Build an abstraction layer so I can switch models easily.
+4. Optimize costs by routing simpler requests to cheaper models once the system is stable.

+I never rely solely on benchmark scores.
+A model that ranks lower on MMLU might excel on my specific domain."

 ---

 ### Q19: When would you use a small language model vs a frontier model?